-1. Two U.S. steels, one plate of A 533 grade B class 1 and one submerged-arc weld (with Linde 0124 flux), and two Russian welds, one representative of older VVER-440 RPVs and the other representative of older VVER-1000 RPVs, were irradiated to a wide range of neutron fluences.
+1. Two U.S. steels, one plate of A 533 grade B class 1 and one submerged-arc weld (with Linde 0124 flux), and two Russian welds, one representative of older VVER-440 RPVs and the other representative of older VVER-1000 RPVs, were irradiated at a wide range of neutron fluences.
 All four materials were annealed following irradiation, while the U.S. steels were also reirradiated and annealed following reirradiation.
 The experiments with the U.S. steels were conducted in Russia and those for the Russian steels in the United States.

-2. The ORNL and RRC-KI experiments have shown generally good agreement for both the Russian and U.S. steels.

-3. While transition temperature recoveries following annealing of the Charpy energy transition temperatures were substantial in all cases, significantly less recoveries of the Charpy lateral expansion and percent shear fracture were observed.
+2. The ORNL and RRC-KI experiments showed generally good agreement for both the Russian and U.S. steels.
+3. While transition temperature recovery following annealing of the Charpy 41-J transition temperature was substantial in all cases, significantly less recovery of the Charpy lateral expansion and percent shear fracture were observed.
 On the upper shelf, energy values of all four materials recovered to values above those of the unirradiated condition, while none of the materials exhibited complete recovery of lateral expansion.

-4. Neither HSST Plate 02 nor HSSI weld 73W exhibited unexpected radiation sensitivity at very high neutron fluences, i.e., greater than $1 \times 10^{20} \text{ n/cm}^2$ ($>1 \text{ MeV}$); furthermore, both highly irradiated materials exhibit nearly full recovery of Charpy V-notch transition temperature after thermal annealing at 454°C.

-5. The reirradiation embrittlement rates for both HSST Plate 02 and HSSI weld 73W are conservative relative to the "lateral shift" method for reembrittlement prediction.
+4. Neither HSST Plate nor HSSI Weld 73W exhibited unexpected radiation sensitivity at very high neutron fluences; i.e., greater than $1 \times 10^{20}$ n/cm ( $>1$ MeV); furthermore, both highly irradiated materials exhibit nearly full recovery of CVN transition temperature after thermal annealing at 454°C. 5.
+The reirradiation embrittlement rates for both HSST Plate 02 and HSSI Weld 73W are conservative relative to the "lateral shift" method for reembrittlement prediction.